-Key modelling references National Grid ESO FES 2022 data Developer engagement Relevant assumptions from National Grid ESO FES 2022 4.1.2 - Other renewables including marine and hydro generation Falling Short Low support and therefore other renewables cannot compete with low-cost solar and wind generation.
+Key modelling references National Grid ESO FES 2023 Developer engagement Engagement with sector representatives Relevant assumptions from National Grid ESO FES 2023 4.1.2 - Other renewables including marine and hydro generation Falling Short Low support and therefore other renewables cannot compete with low-cost solar and wind generation.
 System Transformation Support for large-scale renewable technologies (i.e. tidal marine).
-Consumer Transformation ot of small-scale projects that will have larger societal with support for marine technologies across all

-Leading the Way Focus on rapid decarbonisation results in prioritising renewables that are available at lowest cost today (i.e. solar and wind).
+Consumer Transformation Potential for a lot of small-scale projects that will have larger societal impact coupled with support for marine technologies across all scales.
+Focus on rapid decarbonisation results in prioritising renewables that Leading the Way are available at lowest cost today (i.e. solar and wind).
 Innovation in other flexible solutions results in less need for a wide range of renewables.
-4.1.4 - Wind generation (offshore 2) Falling Short Slower pace of decarbonisation.
+4.1.4 - Wind generation (offshore e) Falling Short Slower pace of decarbonisation.
 System Transformation Strong growth in offshore wind as it has lower societal impact (land use and visibility) than onshore wind.
 Build-out is limited versus other scenarios as there is less demand (e.g. less hydrogen production from electrolysis).
 Consumer Transformation Strong growth in offshore wind as it has lower societal impact (land use and visibility) than onshore wind.
 Build-out is limited versus other scenarios as there is less demand (e.g. less hydrogen production from electrolysis).
 Leading the Way High growth driven by the decarbonisation agenda and high demands from hydrogen production from electrolysis.
 DFES notes The above scenario assumptions refer primarily to transmission- scale offshore wind generation, which represents the majority of offshore power generation capacity.
 At a distribution scale, the FES data shows limited capacity growth, as beyond pre-commercial floating offshore wind arrays, future offshore wind is anticipated to connect at a transmission level in every scenario.